How Cruise Ships Impact Orcas

 Thanks for your interest in Friends of the Earth.
 You can find information about us and get in touch the following ways:

 Southern Resident Killer Whales and other whale species are struggling to survive.
-These iconic creatures face continuous stressors — from lack of food to increased noise in their habitat — cruise ships are adding to their stress and ultimate population declines.
+These iconic creatures face continuous stressors — from lack of food to increased noise in their habitat — and cruise ships are adding to their stress and ultimate population declines.

 How cruise ships impact orcas are quite extensive.
 First, cruise ships use scrubbers to clean their exhaust systems.
 These scrubbers remove harmful Sulphur oxides and other remnants of heavy fuel oil by using water to clean their smokestacks which sounds like a good thing.
 However, this results in toxic cruise ship wastewater which is then dumped into our ocean waters, filling it with carcinogenic substances from heavy fuel oil.
 Another way that cruises impact orcas is through their underwater noise.
 This makes it difficult for orcas to find and hunt their prey — which is already scarce.
 Chinook salmon, the main food source for Southern Resident orcas, are already being driven away from their native territory due to the noise.
 And that’s not all.
 Orcas are highly social animals and the noise from ships means they can’t socialize with their pod and it impacts reproduction.